 Kroll reviewed previously identified red flag indicators of potential violence, helped develop a strategy that safeguarded all involved (including the employee to be terminated) and led the eventual termination process, with de-escalation and threat mitigation in the forefront of planning.

 Suspecting that the terminated individual might have mental illness and distress, Kroll engaged a Harvard-affiliated psychologist to help navigate the threat management matrix.
 Kroll helped the client devise a plan to conduct the termination remotely.
 In parallel, Kroll engaged in field surveillance to monitor the individual and bolstered the client’s expansive corporate campus with executive protection specialists.
-While on site, Kroll helped the client formalize their high-risk termination policies, procedures and protocols (which were subsequently implemented enterprise-wide) and provided lasting recommendations for physical, technical and operational security.
+While on site, Kroll helped the client formalize their high-risk termination policies, procedures and protocols (which were subsequently implemented enterprise-wide) and provided lasting recommendations for physical and technical security.